csparx/combine-secured-pdfs/README.md

     ```bash
     az webapp config appsettings set --name combine-files-app --resource-group <resource-group> --settings PDF_PASSWORD=your_secure_password

-##Testing
+## Testing
 1. Run the application locally and test with various file types and sizes.
 2. Ensure the combined PDF is generated correctly and is password-protected.
 3. Verify that the application handles invalid files gracefully.

-##Troubleshooting
+## Troubleshooting
 Common Issues
-File Size Exceeds Limit: Ensure the total file size does not exceed 100 MB.
+1. File Size Exceeds Limit: Ensure the total file size does not exceed 100 MB.
 You can adjust this limit in app.py:
-• File Size Exceeds Limit: Ensure the total file size does not exceed 100 MB.
-You can adjust this limit in app.py:
     ```bash
     app.config['MAX_CONTENT_LENGTH'] = 100 * 1024 * 1024  # 100 MB
-• Access Denied (403): Ensure the app is running on 0.0.0.0 for external access:
+2. Access Denied (403): Ensure the app is running on 0.0.0.0 for external access:
     ```bash
     app.run(debug=True, host='0.0.0.0', port=5000)